cartesi/rollups-node/docs/config.md

 ## `CARTESI_FEATURE_DISABLE_CLAIMER`

-If set to true, the node will not make claims.
+If set to true, the authority-claimer service is disabled.

 * **Type:** `bool`
 * **Default:** `"false"`